Dashlane vs. LastPass: Which One Is Better in 2025?

 Short on time?
 Here’s the final verdict:

-• 🥇 Dashlane — Winner in Security & Data Privacy, Advanced Features, Plans & Pricing, and Customer Support.
+• 🥇 Dashlane — Winner in all categories.
 Dashlane has high-security practices, live dark web monitoring, unlimited password sharing, and a surprisingly good VPN.
 It’s great value, and it comes with a 30-day free trial and a 30-day money-back guarantee.

-Both have all the features I expect to see in a premium password manager in 2024, including 256-bit AES encryption, password generation, auto-save and auto-fill, and two-factor authentication (2FA).
-They also both offer secure password sharing and intuitive mobile apps, and they both support passkeys, a cutting-edge new tech that could replace passwords altogether.
+Dashlane has all the features I expect to see in a premium password manager in 2025, including 256-bit AES encryption, password generation, auto-save and auto-fill, and two-factor authentication (2FA).
+It also offers secure password sharing, intuitive mobile apps, and support for passkeys, a cutting-edge technology that could replace passwords altogether.

-However, Dashlane and LastPass differ in some key areas.
-Dashlane offers more high-security tools, including the most advanced dark web monitoring available with a password manager and anti-phishing protection.
+Additionally, Dashlane has high-security tools, including advanced dark web monitoring and anti-phishing protection.
 It’s also the only password manager to provide a virtual private network (VPN).

 TRY DASHLANE